e-nig-ma/e-nig-ma/_pages/about.md

 This website serves as a partial collection of essays and publications, primarily centred around my key areas of interest --Information Security, Philosophy, and Economics.

-The areas and subfields I'm particularly, yet not exclusively, interest in are: secure protocols and cryptography; decision theory, rationality, and governance; free-markets and monetary economics.
+The areas and subfields I'm particularly, yet not exclusively, interested in are: secure protocols and cryptography; decision theory, rationality, and governance; free-markets and monetary economics.

 My areas and fields of interest are primarily three:
-- Computer security (secure protocols, cryptography)
+- Information security (secure protocols, cryptography)
-- Free-markets and monetary economics (history, free markets)
+- Economics (free-markets, history, and monetary economics)
-- Philosophy & Complex systems (decision theory, rationality, complexity, governance)
+- Philosophy and complex systems (decision theory, rationality, complexity, governance)

 Areas and fields of interest: computer security (secure protocols, cryptography), complex systems (decision theory, rationality, complexity), and monetary economics.